Faazil/100-days-of-devops/challenges/week-12/day-81.md

     - type: Pipeline
     - Jenkins Script: copy-paste contents from [this jenkins file](../files/jenkins-multistage-pipeline.jenkinsfile)

-4. Login into gitea with sarah credential and update `index.html`
+4. Access gitea with sarah credential and update `index.html`

 5. Build the job